 JJM Who was the primary inspiration of Baker’s life?

-EW: There wasn’t any one person.
+EW There wasn’t any one person.
 Born in St Louis in 1906, she was steeped from childhood in the music of the city – ragtime and early jazz – and even more in the dancing.
 It was a time when America was dance-crazy, and new steps were being invented almost every day.
-She learnt every dance-step that came along.
+She learned every dance-step that came along.
 A little later in her life, when she’d decided she also wanted to become a singer, she picked up styles and ways of performing from anyone she found had something she could use.
 Ethel Waters in America, and later, in France, singers like Damia (who was also an influence on Edith Piaf) and Mabel Mercer.

 JJM What was her childhood like?